Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 During the clinical examination, the veterinarian pays particular attention to signs of gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. irritation, neurological abnormalities, vital parameters, and mucous membrane color.
 Measuring body temperature, heart and respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. rate, and assessing hydration status are fundamental components of this examination.

 Several parameters are relevant for laboratory diagnostics.
 A blood gas analysis can detect metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders., which is characteristic of advanced aspirin poisoning.
-A complete blood count can indicate anemia due to gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. bleeding, while the determination of liver and kidney values shows possible organ damage.
+The blood count can provide evidence of anemia due to gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. bleeding, while the determination of liver and kidney values reveals possible organ damage.
 CoagulationCoagulation is the process of blood coagulation, in which liquid blood is transformed into a solid clot.
-This process is crucial for stopping Bleeding and promoting wound healing. diagnostics are useful to assess the effects on blood clotting.
+This process is crucial for stopping Bleeding and promoting wound healing. diagnostics are useful to assess the effects on blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound..

 Therapeutic principles